btcpayserver/prestashop-plugin/README.md

 Please ensure that you meet the following requirements before installing this plugin.

-- You are using PHP 7.3.0 or higher
+- You are using PHP 8.0 or higher
-- Your PrestaShop is version 1.7.8.0 or higher.
+- Your PrestaShop is version 8.0 or higher.
-  - PrestaShop 8.0 support has not yet been added/tested.
 - Your BTCPay Server is version 1.3.0 or higher
 - The PDO, curl, gd, intl, json, and mbstring PHP extensions are available
 - You have a BTCPay Server, either [self-hosted](https://docs.btcpayserver.org/Deployment/) or [hosted by a third party](https://docs.btcpayserver.org/Deployment/ThirdPartyHosting/)